-OutCasting, now in its 11th year, unites LGBTQ+ youth, straight allies, and the power of media in advocacy for a less unjust world.
+OutCasting, established in 2011, unites LGBTQ+ youth, straight allies, and the power of media in advocacy for a less unjust world.
 We offer students opportunities to explore LGBTQ issues not only within our group but also with eminent experts and others who have in-depth knowledge of these issues and compelling stories to tell.

 As our student participants do this, they are able to talk about issues in their lives that they may not be comfortable talking about elsewhere.
 LGBTQ+ and questioning students can become more comfortable in their identities and find a social context for their lives.
 Straight allies learn what being a straight ally really means and how to incorporate it into their everyday lives.